docker/docs/content/security/for-admins/provisioning/group-mapping.md

 5. Create your groups by navigating to **Directory > Groups**.
 6. Add your groups using the format `organization:team` that matches the names of your organization(s) and team(s) in Docker.
 7. Assign users to the group(s) that you create.
-8. Return to **Applications > Provisioning> Integration**, then select the **Push Groups** tab to open the view where you can control and manage how groups are provisioned.
+8. Return to **Applications > Provisioning > Integration**, then select the **Push Groups** tab to open the view where you can control and manage how groups are provisioned.
 9. Select **Push Groups > Find groups by rule**.
 10. Configure the groups by rule like the following:
     - Enter a rule name, for example `Sync groups with Docker Hub`
-    - Match group by name, for example starts with `docker:` or contains `:` or multi-organization
+    - Match group by name, for example starts with `docker:` or contains `:` for multi-organization
-    - If you enable **Immediately push groups by rule**, sync will happens as soon as there's a change on the group or assignments on the group.
+    - If you enable **Immediately push groups by rule**, sync will happen as soon as there's a change to the group or group assignments.
 Enable this if you don't want to manually push groups.

 Find your new rule under **By rule** in the **Pushed Groups** column.
 The groups that match that rule are listed in the groups table on the right-hand side.